What is Keyword Search Volume & How to Pick Keywords for SEO

 Keyword Search Volume is the average number of searches for a particular keyword within a search engine for a set amount of time (usually one month).
-These numbers, along with a few other key metrics, can be pulled from third-party tools from Google, Moz, SEMRush, and many others.
+You can determine search volume for keywords from thirdparty tools from Google, Moz, SEMRush, and many others.

 Search Volume can be used to provide a rough idea of how popular a term is, but don’t expect much else.
 These numbers fluctuate wildly – both among the many, many keyword research tools, and sometimes even within the exact same tool.
 So, Search Volume is in no way a definitive indication of how much Traffic you could get if you were to rank #1 for a particular term.